Cái Răng Floating Market: Operating hours

 The Cái Răng Floating Market usually starts early, around 2–3 AM.
 The best time for visitors is between 5–6 AM.
 The market is closed or operates on a limited basis during the Lunar New Year (1st and 2nd days of Tet) and Doan Ngo Festival (5th day of the 5th lunar month).
 Due to market-goers' needs, not only are there boats selling vegetables and fruits, but also many other services such as food and shopping.
 Fruit-selling boats often weave through the crowd to serve tourists.

 Tourism

 Cái Răng Floating Market is one of the most prominent tourist attractions in Can Tho.
 It is considered a cultural symbol of the waterway region, attracting many visitors, especially foreign tourists.
 Almost all tours to Can Tho City include a visit to the floating market.

+A popular activity is taking an early morning boat trip to observe the trading scene, where vendors sell fresh fruits, vegetables, and local products directly from their boats.
+Tourists can also enjoy traditional Vietnamese breakfast dishes such as hủ tiếu, bún riêu, or Vietnamese coffee served on floating boats.